survivejs/webpack-book/manuscript/02_webpack_compared.md

 Webpack will traverse through the `require` statements of your project and will generate the bundles you have defined.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

 To give you an example, `require('style!css!./main.css')` loads the contents of *main.css* and processes it through CSS and style loaders from right to left.
-Given that declarations, such as this, tie the source code to Webpack, it is preferable to set up the loaders at Webpack configuration.
+Given that this kind of declarations tie the source code to Webpack, it is preferable to set up the loaders at Webpack configuration.
 Here is a sample configuration adapted from [the official webpack tutorial](http://webpack.github.io/docs/tutorials/getting-started/):

 **webpack.config.js**